 This paper addresses how have the oil market and institutions have evolved since the 1970s, and challenges in the coming decades.

 Guidance to help businesses understand how the draft Rules would apply to their business.

-This paper sets out the Department of the Environment and Energy evaluation of stakeholders’ preferred design framework for mandatory reporting based on the responses received.
+This paper sets out the former Department of the Environment and Energy evaluation of stakeholders’ preferred design framework for mandatory reporting based on the responses received.

 Discussion papers seeking additional input from potentially affected stakeholders engaged in activities involving one or more of the covered products of biofuels, oils, lubricants, greases, waxes, solvents and petroleum coke.

 This report considers how the maritime supply chain operates for Australia.

 The Senate Rural and Regional Affairs and Transport References Committee report, Australia’s Transport Energy Resilience and Sustainability was released in June 2015.